-The Index is part of the Crypto Owl Index family, which also includes: CRYPTO 10, CRYPTO 20 and CRYPTO 50 (together, the “Indices”).
+The Index is part of the Crypto Owl Index family, which also includes: CRYPTO 10, CRYPTO 20 and CRYPTO 50, VALT10, VALT10VC, VALT10V, VALT10A, VALT10L and VALT10T together, the “Indices”).
 Each index applies the same core rules to different cut‑offs (top 10, 20, 50, 100).
+VALT10 tracks the top 10 cryptocurrencies with the highest VALT score regardless of weight.
+VALT10VC tracks emerging cryptocurrencies which have been identified using the VALT score methodology as potential growth cryptocurrencies.

 CRYPTO 100 provides a broad, rules based measure of the cryptoasset market focused on selected cryptoassets and more liquid assets.